PRIDE IN SCHOOLS

-The charity will provide schools with workshops, seminars and group exercises to support LGBT+ young people and their families, along with pupils coming from LGBT+ households.
+Through our Pride in Schools campaign, we provide schools with workshops, seminars and group exercises to support LGBTQ+ young people and their families, along with pupils coming from LGBTQ+ households.

-The campaign was created in response to changes to the relationships and sex education curriculum, which comes into place in September 2020.
+The campaign was created in response to changes to the relationships and sex education curriculum, which came into place in September 2020.

 Under the new guidelines, all secondary schools will teach students about sexual orientation and gender identity, while primary school pupils will be taught about different types of families, which can include LGBT+ families.